Glamorgan Heritage Coast

 Land of shipwrecks, pirates, horse riding, some of the largest sand dunes in Europe, thatched cottages and imposing ruins.
 This is the Glamorgan heritage coast which boasts beautiful sandy beaches, rugged cliffs and famous caves.
 Beautiful landscapes invite you to explore them and discover the history that created them.

 The South East Coastline offers some great beaches in the different counties of Glamorganshire.
 These range from the popular waves at Rest Bay, the sheltered protection of Coney Beach and the excellent quality of Llantwit Major.
 There are also fantastic beaches around Macross and Monknash.
 The villages of Monknash and Marcross lie close to the heritage coast.
 In the 12th century Monknash was an annex of Neath Abbey, helping to keep the monks supplied with grain and produce.
 Nearby are the imposing cliffs of Marcross.
 A lighthouse stands on the headland at Nash Point.
-The Plough and Harrow country pub in Monknash and The Horseshow Inn in Macross are definately worth a visit and both serve excellent food.
+The Plough and Harrow country pub in Monknash and The Horseshoe Inn in Macross are definitely worth a visit and both serve excellent food.

 Llancarfan - One of the smallest villages in the Vale of Glamorgan, Llancarfan is mostly unspoiled and witnessed the founding of a Celtic monastery in the 6th century by St Cattwg.
 The present 13th century church was built on the site and has many historic features, including an embattled tower.
 A hill fort known as Castle Ditches lies close to the village.
 The area has numerous legends associated with nearby caves and forests.
 Llancarfan is also famous for its Village ford, and the delightful country pub the Fox and Hounds.